xasos/Data-Structures-and-Algorithms/README.md

 Data-Structures-and-Algorithms
 ==============================

-Data Structures and Algorithms in Java.
+Various Data Structures and Algorithms implemented in Java.

 **NOTICE**: Not complete, under gradual development.

 ## Approach
-I have tried to make each example as clear and possible to understand the concepts.
-Feel free to submit a PR/issue if any concept is unclear and could be made clearer.
+I have tried to make each example as clear as possible to understand the concepts.
+Feel free to submit a PR/issue if any concept could be made clearer.

 ## Concepts
 * [Sorts](Sorts)